 NYCHA should revisit and find a better balance in some tenant policies.
-The current "under-occupancy" policy often unreasonably moves older adults out of their neighborhoods at the time when they most need community support.
-NYCHA should reform this policy to ensure that older adults have more flexibility in their choices and an increased opportunity to remain in their community.
-NYCHA should also reexamine their succession rights policy to ensure that the rights of legitimate family members are preserved, and review and revise the trespass policy to appropriately balance between safety and the rights of the entire tenant community.
+The current "under-occupancy" policy often unreasonably moves older adults out of their neighborhoods at the time when they most need that community of support.
+NYCHA should reform that policy to ensure that older adults have more flexibility in their choices and an increased opportunity to remain in their community.
+NYCHA should also reexamine their succession rights policy to ensure that the rights of legitimate family members are preserved, and review and revise policy trespass policy so that an appropriate balance is found between safety and the rights of the entire tenant community.